Searching for ya wlw fantasy books? Here are 15 Sapphic fantasy books with wlw romance that are 100% worth picking up!

 7. The Dark Tide by Alicia Jasinska

-It follows Lina.
+We follow Lina.
 She lives on a small island where the dark tide could cause it to sink.
 So, every year the Witch Queen lures a boy back to her palace and sacrifices her on the full moon.
 And so keeps the island city from sinking.

 Lina is convinced her brother is going to be taken.
 She asks Thomas Lin to help.
 Thomas is the only person to survive the sacrifice.
-But they draw the Queen’s attention.
+But they draw the Queenâs attention.
 And instead, Thomas is taken.

 Lina offers herself instead of Thomas.
 But the queen is nothing like Eva expected.
 And they must choose between saving the island or themselves.

 The premise of this book hooked me in straight away.
-A girl goes to save a guy but instead falls for the 'villain'.
-If you're looking for a book with an enemies to lovers romance with a morally grey love interest - then this is the book for you.
+A girl goes to save a guy but instead falls for the ‘villain’. Â Looking for an enemies to lovers romance with a morally grey love interest?
+Then this is the book for you.Â

 It was such an angsty slow bur romance.
 And Lina and Eva had an amazing grumpy/sunshine dynamic.
 The cursed romance setup was so well executed and made the book so tragically romantic.